Zuzuna54/bybitalgobot2.0/src/dashboard/README.md

 4. **Router**: Handles URL routing and page navigation through the `router/` directory components, with centralized callback registration in `router/callbacks.py`.
 5. **Callback System**: Manages interactive updates and user interactions through Dash callbacks using the `CallbackRegistry` class and `@callback_registrar` decorator for standardized callback management.
 6. **Utilities**: Helper functions, formatters, validators, and other utilities that support dashboard operations, organized in the `utils/` directory.
+7. **Performance Optimization System**: A comprehensive set of utilities for optimizing dashboard performance, including enhanced caching, memory monitoring, and callback optimization.

 ### Design Patterns